ConSurv/Enhanced_Geometric_SMOTE/README.md

-Python code repository for "Enhanced Geometric SMOTE [EG-SMOTE]"
+"Python code repository for "Enhanced Geometric SMOTE [EG-SMOTE]"

 EG-SMOTE algorithm is an enhancement of G-SMOTE algorithm for efficient resampling that addresses the limitations of
 * Synthesizing noisy minority samples